-image of person sitting on the floor and smiling
+Person sitting on the floor and smiling

-person smiling and holding a mug, gesturing at it
+Person smiling and holding a mug, gesturing at it

 About Sam…